WeSpeR: Computing non-linear shrinkage formulas for the weighted sample covariance: Appendix - Additional experiments, implementation details

-We detail the simpler case of $S_D$ as union of several intervals: $S_D$ as union of two points, \textit{i.e.} $D$ being a mixture of two diracs p.d.f. \begin{ppt}[Mixture of two diracs] For $\alpha \in ]0, 1[, w \in ]0,1[$, we consider the following weight distribution, with $\beta = \frac{\alpha w}{1-w}$:
+We detail the simpler case of $S_D$ as union of several intervals: $S_D$ as union of two points, \textit{i.e.} $D$ being a mixture of two Dirac. \begin{ppt}[Mixture of two Dirac] For $\alpha \in ]0, 1[, w \in ]0,1[$, we consider the following weight distribution, with $\beta = \frac{\alpha w}{1-w}$:

 Then, we have the following closed-form formulas for $m_{LD}$ and $m_{LD}^{-1}$:

 with for $y \in \R^*$:

 \end{ppt}